unicefuganda/rapidsms-cvs/README.rst

 Installation
 ------------
-CVS can be installed from a terminal using pip install -e git+http://github.com/daveycrockett/rapidsms-cvs#egg=cvs
+CVS can be installed from a terminal using 'pip install -e git+http://github.com/daveycrockett/rapidsms-cvs#egg=cvs'